guybedford/es-module-shims/README.md

 ```

 All modules are still loaded with the native browser module loader, but with their specifiers rewritten then executed as Blob URLs, so there is a relatively minimal overhead to using a polyfill approach like this.

+#### Integrity

+The `"integrity"` field for import maps is supported when possible, throwing an error in es-module-shims when the integrity does not match
+the expected value.

 #### Multiple Import Maps